xiaoyinli0/codewithclaire/content/course/Scratch Level 1/_index.md

 The 6-week kids Scratch coding class is a fun and interactive program designed to introduce children to the world of coding.
 Students will learn the basics of Scratch, a visual programming language developed by MIT, and use it to create their own interactive stories, games, and animations.

+Over the course of six weeks, students will explore the fundamentals of coding, including logic, loops, and conditionals, and apply them to create their own Scratch projects.
+By the end of the class, students will have developed a range of coding skills and gained the confidence to continue exploring the exciting world of computer programming.

 ## Courses in this program

 {{< list_children >}}